What is ficl?

 XT (literal) 1 XT swap XT (literal) 1 XT + XT (?do) [exit address] XT I XT * XT (loop) [branch address] XT (;)

-- Execute vmExecute positions the IP at the word's payload, then vmInnerLoop executes XTs in order.
+vmExecutepositions the IP at the word's payload, thenvmInnerLoopexecutes XTs in order. -

 Ficl extras